alptbz/course-wireguard-eoip/labs/lab1/README.md

 ## 7. EoIP Tunnel
 Once the WireGuard tunnel is established, both peers have fixed IP addresses and can reach another directly.
 This is required to build the EoIP tunnel.

 **💪 Challenge 3:** Configure the EoIP tunnel.
-This challenge is completed once a IP address was successfully aquired using DHCP over the EoIP tunnel.
+This challenge is completed once a IP address was successfully acquired using DHCP over the EoIP tunnel.

 **Important:**
  - ⚠ Prevent the DHCP client from installing a default route or DNS entries to avoid configuration conflicts..